moskytw/mosql/docs/result.rst

 Start with MoSQL's Model
 ------------------------

-The :py:class:`mosql.result.Model` is different from traditional ORMs.
-Rather than abstracting the table, it aims at handling the `result set`.

-I prefers to say MoSQL's Model is *not* an ORM, but it looks like matching the definition of ORM.
-Whatever, it is very different from the other ORMs.
+The :py:class:`mosql.result.Model` works well without any other library, but it is better to cooperate with a library which conforms the `Python DB API 2.0`_, such as `Psycopg <http://initd.org/psycopg/>`_ (for PostgreSQL) or `MySQLdb <http://sourceforge.net/projects/mysql-python/>`_ (for MySQL).

+This tutorial has three section:

+1. `The Pure SQL`_ introduces how to use a library conformed `Python DB API 2.0` and the advantages of using :py:class:`~mosql.result.Model`.
+2. `Group the Result Set`_ explains the basic configuration of using :py:class:`~mosql.result.Model`.
+3. `Drop the SQLs out`_ shows how to work without the SQLs.

 The Pure SQL
 ^^^^^^^^^^^^

-Here are some code snippets of using the basic library conformed the `Python DB API 2.0 <http://www.python.org/dev/peps/pep-0249/>`_.
+Here are some code snippets of using the basic library conformed the `Python DB API 2.0`_.

 ::